carbondesign/rec-style/README.md

 [![Build Status](https://travis-ci.org/pattern-lab/patternlab-node.png?branch=master)](https://travis-ci.org/pattern-lab/patternlab-node)

-## About the Node Version of Pattern Lab
+## About the Node Version of Pattern Lab test

 The Node version of [Pattern Lab](http://patternlab.io/) is, at its core, a static site generator.
 It combines platform-agnostic assets, like the Mustache-based patterns, the JavaScript-based viewer, and the self-contained webserver, with a Node-based "builder" that transforms and dynamically builds the Pattern Lab site.